detocs/detocs/docs/index.md

 ### OBS Studio

-In order to use the [Recording][#Recording-Tab] and [Clips][#Clips-Tab] tabs, you'll need to be using OBS Studio for your streams.
+In order to use the [Recording](#Recording-Tab) and [Clips](#Clips-Tab) tabs, you'll need to be using OBS Studio for your streams.
-In OBS Studio, go to Tools > WebSockets Server Settings and add the port and password being used to your [configuration file][#detocs-configjson].
+In OBS Studio, go to Tools > WebSockets Server Settings and add the port and password being used to your [configuration file](#detocs-configjson).

 ### start.gg